 - First doctor to the Windsor area: Dr. George Anthony, a dental surgeon stationed at Fort Detroit - arrived before 1781.

 - First library opened in Windsor: on December 4, 1894.

-- First black lawyer in Canada: Delos Davis began practicing in Amherstburg and Sandwich - 1886.
+- First black person appointed to King’s Counsel: Delos Davis began practising law in Amherstburg and Sandwich -1886.

 - First black officer in Windsor: Alton C. Parker, joined the Windsor Police Force in 1942.

 - First black detective in Canada: Alton C. Parker, of the Windsor Police Force, became a detective in 1953.

 - First city in Canada to have an electrified street railway: constructed in Windsor in 1886.